 Aaron Yount - Artist

 Aaron is an artist who works in a realistic style depicting wildlife and their habitats.
 Aaron strives for his work to establish an intimate connection between the viewer and the subject.
-He currently works from his studio at the Hiram Blauvelt Art Museum in Oradell, New Jersey.
+He has painted and sculpted at various locations across the country and is currently back home, working from his studio in Towanda, Illinois.